whphhg/vcash-electron/README.md

     $ cd vcash-electron
     $ npm install

-After it is done installing dependencies, you can run the ui using ``npm run ui``.
+After it is done installing dependencies, you can run the GUI using ``npm run gui``.

-    $ npm run ui
+    $ npm run gui

-Alternatively, if you want to use development tools, run the ui using ``npm run dev``, or ``npm run dev-win`` if you are on Windows.
+Alternatively, if you want to use development tools, run the GUI using ``npm run dev``, or ``npm run dev-win`` if you are on Windows.

     $ npm run dev (Linux and OS X)
     $ npm run dev-win (Windows)